asjchen/taint/README.md

 # TODO
+* Consolidate argparse arguments
+* Remove unnecessary libraries
+* lines should be sub-80

 * Put a README in src/ to describe the flags
 * Further refine classifier architecture to improve its accuracy (and perhaps dropout)
 * Clean up code -- there's similarities between LetterClassifier and GAN